Behdad-kanaani/YOLOv8-Dataset-Designer/README.md

 1. Fork this repository
 2. Create a new branch: `git checkout -b feature/my-feature`
-3. Commit changes: `git commit -m "Add my feature"`
+3. Commit your changes: `git commit -m "Add my feature"`
 4. Push to the branch: `git push origin feature/my-feature`
 5. Submit a Pull Request 🎉